You are here

 Enterprise Active Directory (AD) manages user access to resources primarily through groups.
 Access can be granted on a user-by-user basis but such assignments are rare, as group membership is the most effective way to keep track of who can access what at the University.

 Group membership is managed through the University's Central Directory Service (CDS) by staff with RC Administrator privileges.
-All interactions with CDS are managed through the Accounts Administration web service, which is accessed by logging into the My Pitt portal and clicking on Accounts Administration.
+All interactions with CDS are managed through the Accounts Administration web service, which is accessed by logging into the accounts.pitt.edu.
 All users can access Accounts Administration to perform basic tasks such as changing their password or viewing their login history.
 However, only designated RC Administrators are able to see the administrative links that enable the management of groups.